Find out how you can help stop it and more on the ASB Community Trigger.

 How to use the Community Trigger

-In Leicestershire, community triggers are processed by the ASB team within the council.
-To use the community trigger, please visit the website of your local council and search for ‘Community Trigger’.
+Community Triggers are processed by the ASB team within the council.
+To use the Community Trigger, please visit the website of your local council and search for ‘Community Trigger’.